 Though GoPro on-board sound recording is getting better and better, if you want maximum quality you’re going to want to spring for a dedicated microphone.
 One of the most cost-effective is the RØDE VideoMic GO, an eminently capable, high-quality directional video microphone that will dramatically improve the audio you’re capturing.
 Be aware that some older models won’t have the appropriate jack so you may need an adapter.

-It puts out a generous amount of light, especially at short distances, and while its size means it only has one control button (which allows you to power it up and cycle through brightness settings), it also offers Bluetooth control via mobile.
+It puts out a generous amount of light, especially at short distances, and while its size means it only has one control button (which allows you to power it up and cycle through four brightness settings), it also offers Bluetooth control via mobile.

 That’s where the waterproof (10m) Smart Remote comes in.
-It’s wearable, waterproof and can control up to 50 GoPro cameras at the same time from up to 180m away.
+It’s wearable, waterproof, and can control up to 50 GoPro cameras at the same time from up to 180m away.
 Its built-in LCD can also mirror the camera’s screen for quick confirmation of status and settings.

 It was an extremely welcome move when GoPro started introducing touchscreens into its Hero cameras, but screens of course do need to be looked after, and this is doubly true for action cameras that are thrown into tough situations.